Indigo2000/Indigo2000/README.md

 - 👋 Hi, I’m @Indigo2000
 - 👀 I’ve completed my MSc in Computer Science at the University of York (awaiting final result).
-I'm currently looking for a developer role and have experience with
-- 🌱 I used Python, Java and C/C++ with additional exposure to Big Data, Cyber Security and AI (amongst others) on the MSc course
+I'm currently looking for a developer role and have experience with Python, Java and C/C++ with additional exposure to Big Data, Cyber Security and AI (amongst others) on the MSc course
 - 💞️ Do get in touch for collaboration on relevant projects.

 <!---